We help you optimize your page for relevance to a given topic or keyword by using algorithms and data science to assist you.

 We think this will help you get a list before you even start writing content, so you can make sure not to miss any important category or sub-category.

-For content analysis we recommend a minimum of 400 words.
-In our in house tests, content analysis below this threshold was not very useful.
+For content analysis we recommend a minimum of 500 words.
+In our beta tests, content analysis below this threshold was not very useful.